How to Refinance a Mobile Home | Rates & Loans 2024

 • A minimum of 12 feet wide and 400 square feet in size

 Your mobile home must also comply with building standards set by the U.S. Department of Housing and Urban Development (HUD).
-The home should have a HUD tag, which is a metal plate certification label found outside the home (pictured below).
-It should also have a data plate, which is a paper label found inside the home.
+Look for a HUD tag (metal plate certification label) outside and a data plate (paper label) inside.

 HUD Label for Mobile Home Financing and Refinancing